bluedeepart/js-calendar/README.md

-# Calendar with Vanilla JavaSCript
+# Calendar with Vanilla JavaScript